-It is important to know the signs and symptoms of stroke not just for yourself but for the others around you.
-By learning these signs to watch for you could save someones life, even someone you don't know.
+It is important to know the signs and symptoms of stroke, not just for yourself but for the others around you.
+By learning to watch for these signs, you could save someone' life, even someone you don't know.

-Time: if you observer any of these signs, call 9-1-1 immediately.
+TIME: If you observe any of these signs, call 9-1-1 immediately.